walkerRnD/codebuff/backend/src/billing/billing.knowledge.md

 - User authentication and login.
 - Displaying usage warnings to users.
 - Subscription to usage updates from the server.
+- Credit tracking:
+  - Server returns total credits used in session
+  - Client calculates per-request usage by comparing new total with cached value
+  - Important: Use delta between totals to show credits used per request
+- Credit tracking:
+  - Server returns total credits used in session
+  - Client calculates per-request usage by comparing new total with cached value
+  - Important: Use delta between totals to show credits used per request

 ## WebSocket Communication